JasperFx/marten/docs/configuration/retries.md

 Marten can be configured to retry failing database operations by implementing an `IRetryPolicy`.
 Such policy is plugged into the `StoreOptions` when the `DocumentStore` is configured and bootstrapped.

-The sample below demonstrates an `IRetryPolicy` implementation that retries any failing operation preconfigured number of times with an optional predicate on the thrown exception(s).
+The sample below demonstrates an `IRetryPolicy` implementation that retries any failing operation pre-configured number of times with an optional predicate on the thrown exception(s).

 <!-- snippet: sample_retrypolicy-samplepolicy -->
 <a id='snippet-sample_retrypolicy-samplepolicy'></a>